KQM-git/TCL/characters/cryo/ayaka.md

 ### Dance of Suigetsu

 Kamisato Ayaka gains Usurahi Butou every 10s, increasing her Charged Attack DMG by 298%.
 This buff will be cleared 0.5s after Ayaka's Charged ATK hits an opponent, after which the timer for this ability will restart.

+* This effect is additive with other sources of DMG%.

 {% endtab %}
 {% endtabs %}